10 practical ways to create mentally healthy schools

 We live in England.
 It rains a lot.
 But that doesn’t mean that we should automatically turn ourselves off to the idea of making outside learning a regular occurrence.
 It doesn’t have to mean traipsing around a forest looking for earthworms or examples of deciduous leaves either (although this kind of outdoor learning is extremely valuable, fun and enriching too).
 Try exploring places of worship, streetscapes, architecture, local businesses, museums, galleries, parks and shopping centres.
 These all provide rich experiences that provide an immediately stimulating and engaging environment.

 9. Read stories.

 Take the opportunity to discuss the feelings and actions of the characters as you read books to your class.
 Is there a better way they could have reacted?
 What lead up to the crisis point?
 Analysing the reactions of characters in a number of stressful situations can support children in identifying how they react in certain situations.
 In turn, they can then consider how they might react more positively next time.
 For mentally healthy schools, it’s also important to share stories that directly encourage empathy, sympathy and kindness.
 Doing so helps foster these traits in children.
 The Kindness Movement, for example, are giving away a free kindness book.
 This lovely book can help kickstart your class in thinking about, and discussing, feelings.

 10. Encourage calm classrooms.

 Being able to calm down is a skill that needs to be practised (in some children more than others!).
 Embedding periods of calm into your classroom through simple activities will help your pupils to feel safer and more peaceful.
-Try this one from the Everyday Mental Health Classrooms Resource website.
 The more children learn how to calm down, the more the impact of this will be felt throughout the day.